-Circuits are a great way to increase your strength in advance of a big run.
+Circuits are a great way to increase your strength in advance of a big cycle.
+Build up your muscles and endurance and you'll feel much stronger and ready to face those hills.

-We've collated a few of our team's favourite pre-race exercises.
+We've collated a few of our team's favourite pre-race exercises and explained how they work.
 You can then use them in the pattern on the next page to really take your training to the next level.